GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabs/index.md

 ### No permission required {: #no-perm}

 You can use most Tabs API methods and events without declaring any permissions.
-The following are a some common examples:
+The following are some common examples:

 - Opening a new tab using `tabs.create()`.
 - Moving a tab using `tabs.move()`.